 A. Furnish structural concrete meeting all specified requirements that is composed of Portland cement, supplementary cementitious materials, aggregates, chemical admixtures and water.
 Furnish Ready-mixed concrete meeting ASTM C94 unless otherwise specified.
+Furnish concrete reinforcement to concrete as specified in the construction documents.

-A. References to ASTM, AASHTO, ANSI and ACI designations, means the latest revision at the time of the call for bids
+A. References to ASTM, AASHTO, ANSI and ACI designations, means the latest revision at the time of the call for bids:

-ASTM C94 Standard Specification for Ready-Mixed Concrete ASTM C150 Specification for Portland Cement ASTM C618 Specification for Coal Fly Ash and Raw or Calcined Natural Pozzolan for Use in Concrete ASTM C989 Specification for Slag Cement for Use in Concrete and Mortars ASTM C1240 Specification for Silica Fume Used in Cementitious Mixtures ASTM C595 Specification for Blended Hydraulic Cements ASTM C1157 Performance Specification for Hydraulic Cement ASTM C157 Length Change of Hardened Hydraulic-Cement Mortar and Concrete ASTM C33 Specification for Concrete Aggregates ASTM C260 Specification for Air-Entraining Admixtures for Concrete ASTM C494 Specification for Chemical Admixtures for Concrete ASTM C1017 Specification for Chemical Admixtures for Use in producing Flowing Concrete ASTM C138 Test Method for Density (Unit Weight), Yield, and Air Conten (Gravimetric) of Concrete ASTM C173 Test Method for Air Content of Freshly Mixed Concrete by the Volumetric Method

-ASTM C231 Test Method for Air Content of Freshly Mixed Concrete by the Pressure Method ASTM C31 Practice for Making and Curing Concrete Test Specimens in the Field ASTM C39 Test Method for Compressive Strength of Cylindrical Concrete Specimens ASTM C172 Practice for Sampling Freshly Mixed Concrete ACI 301 Standard Specification for Structural Concrete ACI 305 Hot Weather Concrete ACI 306 Cold Weather Concrete ACI 318 Building Code Requirements for Structural Concrete and Commentary
+ASTM C94 Standard Specification for Ready-Mixed Concrete ASTM C150 Specification for Portland Cement ASTM C618 Specification for Coal Fly Ash and Raw or Calcined Natural Pozzolan for Use in Concrete ASTM C989 Specification for Slag Cement for Use in Concrete and Mortars ASTM C1240 Specification for Silica Fume Used in Cementitious Mixtures ASTM C595 Specification for Blended Hydraulic Cements ASTM C1157 Performance Specification for Hydraulic Cement ASTM C157 Length Change of Hardened Hydraulic-Cement Mortar and Concrete ASTM C33 Specification for Concrete Aggregates ASTM C260 Specification for Air-Entraining Admixtures for Concrete ASTM C494 Specification for Chemical Admixtures for Concrete ASTM C1017 Specification for Chemical Admixtures for Use in producing Flowing Concrete ASTM C138 Test Method for Density (Unit Weight), Yield, and Air Conten (Gravimetric) of Concrete ASTM C173 Test Method for Air Content of Freshly Mixed Concrete by the Volumetric Method ASTM C231 Test Method for Air Content of Freshly Mixed Concrete by the Pressure Method ASTM C31 Practice for Making and Curing Concrete Test Specimens in the Field for Structural Concrete ACI 305 Hot Weather Concrete